denilsonsa/atmega8-magnetometer-usb-mouse/README.md

 1. Mount the hardware on your breadboard.
-   You can find a short description at the *Hardware description* comment in `main.c` file.
-Hopefully, in future, there will be a nice SVG and PNG circuit schematic.
+   You can find a short description at the *Hardware description* comment in `main.c` file and a complete circuit schematic at `monografia/img/AVR-magnetometer-usb-mouse`, available in SVG, PNG and PDF formats.

 2. Open `hardwareconfig.h` and check if those definitions are consistent with the hardware.
 Basically, just check if the USB D- and USB D+ are connected